ArnavGoel28/chatbot/README.md

 Ensure .env is listed in your .gitignore so that it’s not committed accidentally.

 Only the safe .env.example file is shared to show required variables.

-🤝 Contributing
-Feel free to fork this repo, make improvements, and submit a pull request!

-📄 License
-This project is licensed under the MIT License.